JermWang/QUANTANIUM/README.md

    - **Config Sentinel**: Prevents unauthorized access to wallet configurations
    - **Key Vault**: Quantum-encrypted storage for private keys and seed phrases
    - **Access Control Matrix**: AI-powered monitoring of all system interactions
+   - **Open Source**: Achieves all this while being open source, to remove any risk of exploit by Quantanium

 3. **Adaptive Threat Response**
    - **Scam Pattern Recognition**: Uses ML to identify new scam variations before they can affect you